JuliaPy/PythonCall.jl/docs/src/compat.md

 ## Stdlib

 Whenever a Python exception is displayed by Julia, `sys.last_traceback` and friends are set.
 This allows the post-mortem debugger `pdb.pm()` to work.
-Disable by setting `PythonCall.CONFIG.sysautolasttraceback = false`.
+Disable by setting `PythonCall.CONFIG.auto_sys_last_traceback = false`.

 ## Tabular data & Pandas